 For children, starting the right program at the right age is a key element to the success of their lessons.
 Some people will tell you “the sooner the better” for private lessons but this attitude can actually backfire and be a negative.
 If a child is put into lessons too soon they may feel overwhelmed and frustrated and want to stop lessons.
 The last thing you want to do is turn a child off music just because they had one unpleasant experience that could have been prevented.
 Sometimes if the child waits a year to start lessons their progress can be much faster.
 Children who are older than the suggested earliest starting age usually do very well.
 The following are guidelines we have found to be successful in determining how young a child can start taking music lessons.

 A group music class will give young children early exposure to the joys of music making and provide a good foundation in music basics which will be helpful in later private lessons.
 At this age, private lessons generally do not work as the child has not yet experienced the formal learning environment of kindergarten or school and learns more effectively through the game-oriented preschool environment.
-Our school offers internationally recognized, award-winning curriculum such as Music For Little Mozarts and licensed programs such as Music Pups to maximize a child’s potential in musical development from birth to age 5.
-Music Pups for Ages 0-4 includes a parent or caregiver attending class with the child, enjoying singing, movement, functioning in different rhythms, meters, keys, pitch, teamwork, audiation and other skills that contribute not only to musical development, but foster speech and cognitive skills as well.
+Our school offers internationally recognized, award-winning curriculum such as Music For Little Mozarts, and licensed programs for pre-schoolers, and teachers credentialed by the Suzuki Association of the Americas to maximize a child’s potential in musical development from birth to age 5.
+Our early childhood classes include the participation of a parent or caregiver in the class with the child, enjoying singing, movement, functioning in different rhythms, meters, keys, pitch, teamwork, audiation and other skills that contribute not only to musical development, but foster speech and cognitive skills as well.
 Pre-School Piano and Singing Level 1 furthers this development and adds basic keyboards and music theory concepts using manipulatives. by the time a child has had a half a year in Pre-School Piano and Singing Level 1, the family should have piano or keyboard at home for short, fun practice assignments at home with the parent.

 Very young children learn differently than older children.
 Starting a very young child successfully on a musical instrument hinges on factors involving the readiness and learning style of the child, the amount of time the parent has available to receive training to effectively assist the child at home, teachers trained and qualified to work with the age and learning style of the child, and an educational environment that provides older children to serve as models for the child in group activities and school performances.
 Our school provides parent training, carefully selected faculty qualified to work with young children successfully, and options to enroll in private lessons either in addition to or instead of group classes by age 5.
 For parents who are interested in the Suzuki method for piano or violin, this involves the parent receiving training in order to be able to practice daily at home with the child and attends each child’s weekly private lesson and in some cases, parents elect to start the child earlier n the private lessons, at age 3 or 4.